NLnetLabs/rpki-doc/source/krill/cli.rst

   export KRILL_CLI_SERVER="https://localhost:3000/"
   export KRILL_CLI_MY_CA="Acme-Corp-Intl"

-For you CA name, you can use alphanumeric characters, dashes and underscores, i.e. ``a-zA-Z0-9_``.
+For your CA name, you can use alphanumeric characters, dashes and underscores, i.e. ``a-zA-Z0-9_``.

 Note that you can use the CLI from another machine, but then you will need to set up a proxy server in front of Krill and make sure that it has a real TLS certificate.

-The Krill CLI is a wrapper around the :ref:`Krill API<doc_krill_using_api>` which is based on JSON over HTTPS.
-To use the CLI you need to invoke `krillc` followed by one or more subcommands, and some arguments.
+To use the CLI you need to invoke ``krillc`` followed by one or more subcommands, and some arguments.
 Help is built-in:

 .. code-block:: bash